georgekomen/aws/readme.md

 5.) launch config is a blueprint for creating an ec2 instance.
 It contains the AMI, instance type, sg and user data.
 It is used in conjuction with auto scaling groups

 * roles gives instance permissions to talk to other services in aws

+6.) elb is an essential resource for any elastic web app establishing a single entry point for web request that can handle any size load.
+- A target group is the destination defined where an elb will send requests into.
+Target groups are connected to auto scalling groups and ends up to be a group of ec2 instances
+- listener facilitates sending requests between the elb port and the target group ports